Enrollment into competing studies

-Studies would not count as competing where the inclusion and exclusion criteria are so broad that many persons in the general population would qualify as potential subjects, or where normal volunteers are needed for two different studies.
-In both cases, criterion (b) will not be satisfied.
+Studies do not count as competing when participation in one does not preclude participation in other research, or where the inclusion and exclusion criteria are so broad that many persons in the general population would qualify as potential subjects, or where normal volunteers are needed for two different studies.
+Examples include biobanks and observational studies.

 When an investigator has determined that a situation of competitive enrollment exists, the following shall be considered when designing a sound recruitment strategy:

 Participant choice—In an effort to uphold the Belmont Report principle of respect for persons, investigators need to consider subject autonomy.
 As such, investigators should disclose to the potential participant the existence of any and all competing studies for which the participant qualifies and of which the investigator is aware.
 Investigators shall not withhold information about alternative studies, nor shall investigators actively avoid learning about other available studies.
 As part of the informed consent process, potential subjects must be made aware of alternatives, including other research projects for which they may qualify.

 Recruitment goals—Unless recruitment goals may be reasonably achieved, the possible benefit to science and society is reduced or eliminated.
 Accordingly, investigators are encouraged to consider a strategy that does not undermine the ability of a trial to achieve its recruitment goals.
 A departmental approach is suggested below.

 Department, division or unit priority—Relevant IU departments, divisions, and units are encouraged to implement mechanisms to avoid allowing multiple studies to compete for the same limited pool of potential subjects.
 To do so, units may consider implementing methods for prioritizing which studies should be started or postponed, based on issues of recruitment, when necessary.